Doctor Sivana: Fawcett Comics and Pre-Crisis DC Comics

 Infamously evil, Doctor Sivana appeared in well over half of all of the Golden Age Captain Marvel comic stories, and in all of the first four stories, after having deduced Captain Marvel's dual identity as boy radio broadcaster Billy Batson early on.
 Depicted as a brilliant, if evil, scientist, Sivana used all manner of unusual inventions and techniques against the Marvels.
 He was at first a good man who wanted to help humanity, but big business, bosses, and other concerns blocked and checked him and even called him mad, until, embittered, he turned against humanity and moved to Venus.
 He somehow held high status among the beings of the planet Venus.
 He returned to Earth, establishing himself as a villain, and clashed with Capt.
 Marvel in the latter's first fight.
 Along with the Marvel Family, Sivana entered publishing limbo in 1953, following a ruling in the National Comics Publications v.
-Fawcett Publications court case finding that Captain Marvel was an illegal infringement of Superman.
+Fawcett Publications court case finding that Captain Marvel was an illegal infringement of the existing copyrights on Superman.

 National Comics (today DC Comics) acquired the rights to the Captain Marvel characters in 1972, relaunching them in a new title, Shazam! the following February.
 The characters' 20-year absence from publication was explained as the result of Doctor Sivana and the Sivana Family having trapped the Marvels, their friends, other superheroes, and, by accident, themselves in a sphere of Suspendium, due to Sivana Jr. distracting Doctor Sivana by slapping him on the back in congratulation and making him crash the spaceship into the Suspendium sphere, a compound that kept them in suspended animation from 1953 until 1973.
 They were released when the Suspendium sphere neared the sun, melting it enough that Captain Marvel was revived.
 He and the other Marvels then pushed it back to Earth.
 The Sivanas escaped in their spaceship but were captured by Captain Marvel in the same issue despite another attempt at world domination.
 He still makes many attempts at world domination, including a multi-issue storyline where he traveled across America, threatening to destroy entire cities unless he was acknowledged as Rightful Ruler of the Universe.
 In Shazam! #28 (1977) he was responsible for bringing Black Adam back using his reincarnation machine.